 In March 2020, the World Health Organization declared a global pandemic related to CV19.
 The impacts on global commerce have been and are anticipated to continue to be far-reaching.
-CV19 has resulted in unprecedented governmental actions in multiple jurisdictions, including the closure of workplaces determined to be non-essential, the imposition of new health and monitoring requirements and the imposition of restrictions on the international, national and local movement of people and some goods.
-There have been significant disruptions to business operations, supply chains and customer activity and demand; service cancellations, reductions and other changes; the imposition of guarantines and curfews; as well as considerable general concern and uncertainty.
-There has been significant stock market volatility and significant volatility in foreign exchange and commodity markets.
-While CV19-related governmental and public health imposed restrictions were partially relaxed in a number of jurisdictions, renewed, and in some instances, heightened restrictions have since been imposed or are contemplated in multiple jurisdictions.
-While the Company's operations have been determined by most jurisdictions to be essential businesses and have continued to operate throughout the pandemic with limited disruptions, there can be no assurance that this will continue to be the case throughout the duration of the CV19 pandemic or that such plants will operate at pre-pandemic staffing and production levels.
+CV19 led to unprecedented governmental actions in multiple jurisdictions, including the closure of workplaces determined to be nonessential, the imposition of new health and monitoring requirements and the imposition of restrictions on the international, national and local movement of people and some goods.
+There were significant disruptions to business operations, supply chains and customer activity and demand; service cancellations, reductions and other changes; the imposition of guarantines and curfews; as well as considerable general concern and uncertainty.
+There was significant stock market volatility and significant volatility in foreign exchange and commodity markets.
+While the Company's operations were determined by most jurisdictions to be essential businesses and continued to operate throughout the pandemic with limited disruptions, there can be no assurance that this will continue to be the case.
 CV19 continues to have varying impacts by geography and sector on the Company's employees, suppliers and customers and on the demand for the respective products that the Company and its customers produce.
-While the introduction, beginning in late 2020, of vaccines designed to offer protection against CV19 offers the possibility of a reduction in the duration of the pandemic, the time needed for widespread availability and distribution of such vaccines, their duration and efficacy against the emergence and spread of new strains of CV19, as well as the levels of public participation in inoculation programs, remain uncertain.
-The duration of the pandemic and its impact on the Company's financial performance and position is an area of estimation uncertainty and judgment, which is continuously monitored and reflected in management's estimates.
+While the introduction, beginning in late 2020, of vaccines designed to offer protection against CV19 offered the possibility of a reduction in the duration of the pandemic, the time needed for widespread availability and distribution of such vaccines, their duration and efficacy against the emergence and spread of new strains of CV19, as well as the levels of public participation in inoculation programs, remain uncertain.
+The reoccurrence of a CV19 pandemic and its impact on the Company's financial performance and position is an area of estimation uncertainty and judgment, which is continuously monitored and reflected in management's estimates.

-The impacts of the CV19 pandemic that may have an effect on the Company include: a change in short-term and/or long-term demand and/or pricing for the Company's products; reductions in production levels; increased costs resulting from the Company's efforts to mitigate the impact of CV19; deterioration of worldwide credit and financial markets that could limit the Company's ability to obtain external financing to fund operations and capital expenditures, and result in a higher rate of losses on accounts receivable due to counterparty credit defaults; disruptions to supply chains; impairments and/or write-downs of assets; restrictions on movement of workforce; reductions in the labour force; the closure of workplaces; and adverse impacts on the Company's information technology systems and internal control systems as a result of the need to maintain remote work arrangements.
+The impacts of a reoccurrence of a CV19 pandemic that may have an effect on the Company include: a change in short-term and/or long-term demand and/or pricing for the Company's products; reductions in production levels; increased costs resulting from the Company's efforts to mitigate the impact of CV19; deterioration of worldwide credit and financial markets that could limit the Company's ability to obtain external financing to fund operations and capital expenditures, and result in a higher rate of losses on accounts receivable due to counterparty credit defaults; disruptions to supply chains; impairments and/or write-downs of assets; restrictions on movement of workforce; reductions in the labour force; the closure of workplaces; and adverse impacts on the Company's information technology systems and internal control systems as a result of the need to maintain remote work arrangements.
 A material adverse effect on the Company's employees, customers and/or suppliers could have a material adverse effect on the Company.